michaelthorne/front-end-code-guide/README.md

 <a name="html-general"></a>
 ### 2.1 General

-This is a basic HTML document with the recommended **4 space** indenting:
+This is the basic structure of an HTML document:

 ```html
 <!doctype html>